camunda/camunda-sso-snippets/README.md

 ## Get started

 ### Configuration AD

+Have a look at the tutorial [How To Configure Browser-based SSO with Kerberos/SPNEGO and JBoss Application Server](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/7.0/how-to-set-up-sso-with-kerberos/how-to-set-up-sso-with-kerberos/)

 A fully configured AD is needed, because the authentication needs users and groups.
 Therefore we use the test users eh, TestUser, Administrator and the test group TestGroup.
 They can be created with the AD standard tooling of a windows